Supporting people to make decisions

 With the right help and support, the effects of this common symptom can often be lessened, making everyday decisions much easier for the person with a brain injury, as well as their family and carers.

-Headway's factsheet Difficulties with decision making after brain injury provides more detailed information to help you understand the causes of the problem, and describes some practical strategies that can help.
+Headway's factsheet Difficulties with decision making after brain injury (PDF) provides more detailed information to help you understand the causes of the problem, and describes some practical strategies that can help.